New features in MuseScore 3.6

 Turn this feature on by selecting Style > Page > Enable vertical justification of staves.
 Then you can reintroduce spacers if there are specific places where the default spacing needs adjustment.

 Other engraving changes in 3.6

-In the process of investigating style settings, engraving issues and creating a new music font, many issues were uncovered which needed to be corrected and which may have a small impact on the appearance of existing scores.
-In some cases is possible to undo these manually.
+In the process of investigating style settings, engraving issues, and creating a new music font, many issues were uncovered which needed to be corrected and which may have a small impact on the appearance of existing scores.
+In some cases it is possible to undo these manually.

 A long-standing error in the interpretation of the beamDistance setting that is defined alongside SMuFL fonts meant that this value was frequently half as big as it ought to be in MuseScore, including with Emmentaler and Bravura.
 (MuseScore defines the distance between beams as a percentage of the thickness of a beam, but for SMuFL the setting is an absolute distance in stave spaces.
 The normal thickness of a beam is 0.5sp, and the standard distance between beams is also 0.25sp, which MuseScore interpreted as 25% of 0.5sp, i.e. 0.125sp.)

 The new correct interpretation of this value, 50%, will be applied even to existing scores, unless this value had been explicitly overridden.
 The extra space is added inwards, so the position of the outermost beams remains the same.
 If you really want the old, very-tight spacing, set Style > Beams > Beam distance manually to 25%.